carmon/rifles/gdd/Bible.md

 ## Main goals
 - 2D exploration rogue-like videogame
-- Heavy and meaninfull emphasis on dialogue
+- Heavy and meaninfull emphasis on exploration and dialogue
 - Tells the story about Chubut's riflemen, taking as much historical detail as possible
 - Player has to reach to Colonia 17 de Octubre before food runs out, or riflemen die
 - Game has two campaigns: